-- 1. Diauxic growth curve. - 2.
+- 1. Diauxic growth curve of bacteria. - 2.
 Antimicrobial activity by agar cup/ disc method. - 3.
+Isolation of Protease producers from soil and estimation of the protease activity. - 4.
 Sandwich ELISA.
-(Demonstration), HepElisa/ HCG Kit - 4.
-Semi-quantitative Mancini test. - 5.
-Proline content in normal and saline stressed plants. - 6.
-Effect of Salinity on seed viability. - 7.
-Use of DNA Fluorochromes for studies on pollen grain and pollen tube nuclei. - 8.
-Estimation of Indole Acetic Acid.
+(Demonstration), HepElisa/ HCG Kit. - 5.
+Radial immunodiffusion (Mancini test). - 6.
+Comparison of proline content in normal and saline stressed plants. - 7.
+Effect of salinity on seed viability. - 8.
+Use of DNA Fluorochromes for studies on pollen grain and pollen tube nuclei. - 9.
+Estimation of Indole Acetic Acid in plants.